 - the general principles applying to public audit in Jersey - work on the financial statements - work on corporate governance, internal control and economy, efficiency and effectiveness - follow up of previous external audit recommendations - reporting the results of audit work; and - liaison with others (including with PAC, the Risk and Audit Committee and Scrutiny Panels). - 12.
 The Code is an important means by which States Members, Ministers, officers of the States, other stakeholders and the public of Jersey can secure a common understanding of what the C&AG and audit firms appointed by the C&AG shall do. what they shall not do, how they shall operate and how they shall interact. - 13.
-I will adhere to the Code when planning and undertaking my work. - During 2023 I plan to consult on a revised Code.
-The proposed revisions to the 14.
-Code will reflect a number of updates including to align with international professional standards for public sector auditing issued by the International Organisation of Supreme Audit Institutions (INTOSAI).
+I will adhere to the Code when planning and undertaking my work. - On 28 June 2023 I launched a consultation on a revised Code.
+The proposed 14. revisions to the Code reflect a number of updates including to align with international professional standards for public sector auditing issued by the International Organisation of Supreme Audit Institutions (INTOSAI).
+The revised Code Consultation can be found on www.jerseyauditoffice.je.
+Comments are welcome from all interested parties.
+The closing date for submission of comments on the draft revised Code is 8 September 2023.